momomo/momomo.com.example.app.Crypto.based.on.hibernate.libraries/README.md

 ;
 ```

-The we require a write capable `transaction` which means create a `new transaction` if there is not already one ongoing for this thread, perhaps started by the caller to `insert()`.
+The we require a write capable `transaction` which means create a `new transaction` if there is not already one ongoing for this thread, perhaps already one started by the caller to `insert()`?
+If not, create it.

 ```
 return Crypto.repository.requireTransaction((tx) -> {